-Elon’s resume provides a relevant and concise overview of his professional history.
+Elon Musk’s resume provides a relevant and concise overview of his work experience.

-While your work history probably isn’t as extensive or accomplished as Elon Musk’s, you should also make sure to boil your experience down to only your most relevant positions.
+While your professional history probably isn’t as extensive or accomplished as Elon Musk’s, you should also make sure to boil your experience down to only your most relevant positions.